teracyhq/dev/docs/getting_started.rst

    .. note::

       On Windows, you must always use ``Cygwin Terminal``, not ``Git Bash``.
-      If you have SSH configurated and vagrant is still not working on Windows, set the `VAGRANT_PREFER_SYSTEM_BIN` environment variable to true:
+      If you have SSH configured and vagrant is still not working on Windows, set the `VAGRANT_PREFER_SYSTEM_BIN` environment variable to true:

       ..  code-block:: bash